Bangladesh Aeronautical Centre: Operations

 The center was established in 2011 with an aim to establish indigenous maintenance facilities for all aircraft of the Bangladesh Air Force.
 As per Forces Readiness Goal 2030, the goal was to maintain the maximum number of aircraft in service, and minimize dependency on foreign suppliers.

-214 Maintenance, Repairing and Overhauling (MRO) Unit
+214 Maintenance, Repairing and Overhauling Unit

 A Chengdu F-7BGI: the F-7s are maintained at the BAC.

 214 Maintenance, Repairing and Overhauling (MRO) Unit is primarily dedicated towards overhauling and maintenance of the Chinese Chengdu F-7 fighter jets in service with the Bangladesh Air Force (BAF).
 The unit achieved capability of overhauling and manufacturing parts for the aircraft in 2018.
 Currently, Bangladesh Air Force boasts 57 F-7 aircraft in its inventory, 36 of them in service.
 Implementation of F-7 overhauling factory minimized approximately 30 to 40 percent of cost on overhauling and maintenance, while shortening overhauling period from a year to 8 months.